ocmc-olw/ioc-liturgical-react/README.md

 The ioc-liturgical-react package provides React js components for creating web applications that access the International Orthodox Christian (IOC) Liturgical Web Service (ioc-liturgical-ws).
 The web service provides a REST API as a front-end to the IOC Liturgical Database (ioc-liturgical-db).
 The components provided by this package include:

-1. Login - a React component that renders a login form and handles the submit by interacting with the REST API.
+- Login - a React component that renders a login form and handles the submit by interacting with the REST API.

-Components are to come in the near future.
+More components will be available soon:

+- Database search (simple)
+- Database search (complex)
+- Results table
+- Version comparison popup
+- Self-service account maintenance
+- Self-service password change

 ## Usage